 The following bar chart and table are intended to help you understand the risks of investing in the Fund.
-The bar chart shows the performance of the Fund's Investor Shares in its first full calendar year.
-The table shows how the average annual total returns of the share classes presented compare with those of a relevant market index, which has investment characteristics similar to those of the Fund.
+The bar chart shows how the performance of the Fund's Investor Shares has varied from one calendar year to another over the periods shown.
+The table shows how the average annual total returns of the share classes presented compare with those of relevant market indexes and a comparative benchmark, which have investment characteristics similar to those of the Fund.
 Keep in mind that the Fund's past performance (before and after taxes) does not indicate how the Fund will perform in the future.
 Updated performance information is available on our website at vanguard.com/performance or by calling Vanguard toll-free at 800-662-7447.

-Annual Total Returns - Vanguard Core-Plus Bond Fund Investor Shares
+Annual Total Returns - Vanguard Ultra-Short-Term Bond Fund Investor Shares1